 Order from Outdoor GB for under $90.

-Five Top Bags for Extreme Camping
+Four Top Bags for Extreme Camping

 Quality is important for all sleeping bags, but most especially for those who will camp in extreme conditions.
 Scales states, "When you are looking for a high-quality sleeping bag, you want to ensure you're choosing a top brand in this category - especially if you're going to be in extreme conditions."
 He explains, "Temperature ratings are very useful when you're deciding what high-quality bag to choose.
 If you're looking at a style that does not include a temperature rating, you're most likely not looking at a high quality bag."
 He also points out, "A serious camping bag should have some sort of head cover and a snugger fit."